liewvk/ICP/README.md

 # ICP
-This repository is for practicing ICP Coding
+This repository is for creating an ICP chatbot